East Rudham: Geography

-East Rudham falls within the constituency of North West Norfolk and is represented at Parliament by James Wild MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
+According to the 2021 census, East Rudham has a population of 553 people which shows an increase from the 541 people listed in the 2011 census.

+East Rudham is located on the A148, between King's Lynn and Cromer.

 St. Mary's Church

-East Rudham's church is dedicated to Saint Mary and was rebuilt in the mid-Nineteenth Century in the Perpendicular style after the tower collapsed into the Nave.
-St. Mary's font pre-dates the church and is dated 1852.
+East Rudham's parish church is dedicated to Saint Mary and was rebuilt in the mid-Nineteenth Century in the Perpendicular style after the tower collapsed into the nave.
+St. Mary's is located on Fakenham Road and has been Grade II listed since 1953.